-Alma’s route was a longer one compared to the other two previous Bad Apple routes (Higa and Shikishima).
+Alma’s route was a long one compared to the other two previous Bad Apple routes (Higa and Shikishima).
 TBH, I wanted to like his route as much as I like his character but perhaps his story just didn’t appeal to me as much???
 There were a lot of fluff contents to enjoy, E.g ~ him spending time with the heroine Rinka, in NEVAEH Academy.
-But it didn’t have anything new to reveal that would explained more about BAW’s overall story – and this was such a let down as I was expecting some sort of plot twist in this route – BUT IT NEVER HAPPENED. (*°ｰ°)ﾉ I guess the best part of Alma’s story (which I enjoyed so much) was his ending, YES, his good ending!
+But it didn’t have anything new to reveal that would explain more about BAW’s overall story – and this was such a let down as I was expecting some sort of plot twist in this route – BUT IT NEVER HAPPENED. (*°ｰ°)ﾉ I guess the best part of Alma’s story (which I enjoyed so much) was his ending, YES, his good ending!
 Plus the CG!!!
-It was so fluffy that I forgot all about the plot holes and just snickered happily all through out the end credits. lol
+It was so fluffy that I forgot all about the plot holes and just snickered happily all throughout the end credits. lol

 - Soul Totem: Reference Book

 Satoru is the younger student who was admitted to NEVAEH Academy at the same time as the heroine.
 He is very obsessed with studying and would frantically spend all his time reading his guidebook as if his life depends on it.
 He is very naive and is unaware of his surroundings but at the same time couldn’t care less about it either.
 His soul totem is a reference book which seems to have vast information on an unlimited number of things, ranging from vocabulary to world history.